iAmMe27/Tahrovin/ENB Selection.md

 ![ENB Organizer 2](img/ENBOrganizerBinaries.png)

-In this screen, toggle both the ENB Binaries and OpenVR Foveated.
+In this screen, toggle the ENB Binaries.
+If you want OpenVR Foveated for improving performance, first you must uncheck SteamVR files and then check OpenVR Foveated - the opposite is true is you wish to disable OpenVR Foveated.

+**Warning:** Having neither OpenVR Foveated or SteamVR Files checked will mean the game fails to launch.
+You must have one of these options chosen.

 ![ENB Organizer 3](img/ENBOrganizerBinToggle.png)